ajie-eriksholm/Eardrum-segmentation/README.md

 --skip_alignment True
 ```

-The pipeline produces standardized high-resolution ear volumes centered on the tympanic membrane while preserving anatomical detail required for eardrum detection and segmentation.
+The pipeline produces standardized high-resolution ear volumes centered on the tympanic membrane while preserving the anatomical detail required for eardrum detection and segmentation.